-- 3.108 NHS Nottingham City Clinical Commissioning Group reviewed the proposed site allocations and commented that new housing will add demand to the local health facilities.
+3.113 NHS Nottingham City Clinical Commissioning Group (CCG) reviewed the proposed site allocations and commented that new housing will add demand to the local health facilities.
 However the current patient to GP ratio within the city is manageable, therefore it is not envisaged that additional practices are required within the next 5 years.
 Further review will be required in the later stages of the plan.
 They also commented that existing buildings are dated and will in some cases need updating.
-The CCG and Area Team will work with practices to support this, however some facilities may require extending and will require planning permission. - 3.109 The phasing and delivery of healthcare contributions and facilities is agreed on a case by case basis.
-However new and expanded facilities are generally expected to be in place prior to first occupation of dwellings. - 3.110 Consultation undertaken as part of the GNIDP confirmed that although funding is provided for NHS dental services, the location of services and their capacity is a business-led decision made by practitioners and is largely driven by market forces.
+The CCG and Area Team will work with practices to support this, however some facilities may require extending and will require planning permission.

+- 3.114 The phasing and delivery of healthcare contributions and facilities is agreed on a case by case basis.
+However new and expanded facilities are generally expected to be in place prior to first occupation of dwellings.
+The CCG have confirmed that the need for new healthcare services will need to be reviewed on a case by case basis as detailed proposals come forward.
+At Waterside, for example, CCG have confirmed there is no requirement for additional health service provision within waterside site allocations as a result of the development proposed. - 3.115 Consultation undertaken as part of the GNIDP confirmed that although funding is provided for NHS dental services, the location of services and their capacity is a business-led decision made by practitioners and is largely driven by market forces.
 This is the position nationally.
 Although local authorities and now CCGs have no direct control over the location and accessibility of new dental practices, the Core Strategy, and Local Plan seek to promote sites with good access to local services.